diodesign/diosix/docs/architecture.md

 for the lifecycle and resources of its descendants.
 This recursive management strategy eliminates the need for a complex, global hypervisor state.

+## Root VM image generation

+The hypervisor includes a pre-packaged implementation of a [BuildRoot](https://buildroot.org/) environment.
+When compiling the project from source, the build system automatically cross-compiles a complete RISC-V Linux kernel, a busybox-based userspace, and necessary scripting environments for the initial Root VM.
+This ensures an absolute guarantee of provenance by building all privileged guest code entirely from source.

+The generated kernel image is embedded directly into the hypervisor executable payload as an Executable and Linkable Format (ELF) segment.
+At runtime, the hypervisor unpacks and boots this payload as the Root VM.

 ## Resource quotas

 Diosix implements a subtree resource quota system to prevent